 The climate is hot and tropical with two distinct seasons – wet and dry.
 The wet season is from May/June to November/December.
 There is little rain apart from the occasional shower in the rest of the year.
 Maximum temperatures range from 30º in the summer to 25º in December/January.
 Gentle sea breezes give Barbados an ideal climate.

 The island, once known as “Little England” is a natural destination for students who want to improve their English.
-The island was the English from 1627 (the first settlement) to independence in 1966.
-The place names along the south coast, Brighton, Dover, Worthing are reminiscent of England’s south coast.
+The island was an English territory from 1627 (the first settlement) to independence in 1966.
+Some place names: Brighton, Hastings, Dover, Worthing are reminiscent of England’s south coast.
 The inhabitants (Bajans) are English speakers and the literacy rate is very high.
 Bajans are friendly and relaxed people who welcome tourists.
 They and many other English speaking visitors to the island provide plenty of opportunity for conversation practice!

 Attractions & Activities